Intellectual & Developmental Disabilities (IDD)

 Developmental disability services at Gulf Bend Center require an intake appointment at which time the individual’s history, diagnoses and needs are evaluated.

-The parent, legal guardian, primary caregiver or individual may request services or more information by calling Christy Hernandez, IDD Intake & Enrollment Service Coordinator at 361.582.2334.
+The parent, legal guardian, primary caregiver or individual may request services or more information by calling Robyn Garza, IDD Intake & Enrollment Service Coordinator at 361.582.2334.
 A staff member will gather basic information about the individual, explain the intake process and schedule an initial appointment.

 Intellectual and Developmental Services: